Hvidebæk

 Until 1 January 2007 Hvidebæk was a municipality (Danish, kommune) in West Zealand County on the west coast of the island of Zealand (Sjælland) in Denmark.
-The municipality covered an area of 98,26 km², and had a total population of 5,492 (2005).
+The municipality covered an area of 98,26 km2, and had a total population of 5,492 (2005).
 Its last mayor was Henning Fougt, a member of the Venstre (Liberal Party) political party.
-The main town and the site of its municipal council was the town of Jerslev Sjælland.
+The main town and the site of its municipal council was the town of Ubby.